-To answer this, instead of depending on what ZeroWater tells us about their filter.
-I’m going to buy and test one with a fluoride meter.
+Now just like the other 33+ water filters I’ve tested, it’s best to not depend on what ZeroWater tells us about their filter.
+Since many brands lie.
+But instead, I’m going to buy and test one with a fluoride meter.

 This way we know for sure.

 According to Zerowater, their water filter can remove 90% of fluoride.
 Quite a bold claim, so to figure out if this is true, I did two things…

 The first thing was to test my tap water for fluoride before filtering (pictured below) and then test the water after filtering with a Zerowater filter… genius idea, I know.